andreaUNAM/cringecentral/knightskings/othersnippets.md

 "Yeah, love, me too.
 Bedroom?" _Centuries_ he had waited for this.
 It was _not_ happening on a shitty couch.
 He nudged at Dream's hips because he weighted nothing at all yet no force on Earth could've moved him if he didn't choose to be moved.

-Dream kissed him as he slip off his lap and stood up, forcing Hob to scramble to follow him up lest they stop touching for even a second (unforgivable sin).
+Dream kissed him as he slipped off his lap and stood up, forcing Hob to scramble to follow him up lest they stop touching for even a second (unforgivable sin).
 It was not the first time Hob blindly led someone towards his room, and yet he still managed to miss the door and ended up pressing Dream against the wall next to it.
 Oh, well.
 They could have a little pit stop here, no harm, no foul.

 With the hand that wasn't cradling Dream's head, Hob began to push Dream's coat off his shoulders.
 When it fell to the floor and revealed the short-sleeved black tee underneath (bare arms, scandalous), Dream shivered.
 Hob smirked against his lips.
 Oh, he couldn't wait to break past the stoney façade and make him squirm.